wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: Learn how to install Elastic Stack for using Wazuh on Debian
+.. meta:: :description: Learn how to install the Wazuh interface.
+As a flexible and intuitive web interface for mining and visualizing the events and archives.

 .. _wazuh_interface_step_by_step:

 Installing Wazuh interface in step-by-step mode
 ===============================================

-Wazuh interface is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.
+The Wazuh interface is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.

 .. note:: Root user privileges are required to run the commands described below.